 Our target is to estimate the probability of reaching each type of attractor under different assumptions about competition.
-In order to achieve this, we swept among 25 different values of the competition parameter ϵ (defined in section 2.2.1), from ϵ=-0.8 to ϵ=0.8.
-The lower value was chosen to assure that the non-diagonal competition matrix elements can never be very close to zero, so our network remains always connected.
-The upper value was motivated by symmetry with the lower one.
-For each of the 25 values of our competition parameter, 200 different predation and competition matrices were drawn from the probability distributions described in section 2.2.1.
-Together with equation [eq:SystemUnderStudy] each of those parameter sets represents an ecosystem.
-We used standard numerical methods to solve each realization of equation [eq:SystemUnderStudy] and, thus, simulating the corresponding ecosystem.
-A first stabilizing run of 2000 days was executed in order to get closer to the attractor.
-Simulating for 5000 more days, we obtained time series in the vicinity of this attractor.
+For this, we analyzed 25 values of the competition parameter ϵ (defined in section 2.2.1), ranging from ϵ=-0.8 to ϵ=0.8.
+The lower value was chosen to assure that the non-diagonal competition matrix elements were positive to exclude facilitation.
+The upper value was arbitrarily chosen to be symmetric with the lower one.
+For each value of the competition parameter, 200 different predation and competition matrices were drawn from the probability distributions described in section 2.2.1.
+We used a Runge Kutta solver (xx) to simulate the model with each parameter set.
+A stabilizing run of 2000 days was executed to discard transient dynamics.
+Simulating for 5000 more days, we obtained a time series close to the attractor.